26. Anti-Semitism

 While Herder’s dictum led Zionists and some German nationalists to favor separate but not necessarily unequal national entities, each with its own state preserving its own separate völkisch character, the anti-Semites made qualitative distinctions between the racial or national groups of the world, specifically, between Germans and Jews.
 Their relationship was soon defined as one of hostility and struggle between the superior and the inferior, between good and evil.
 For all of them, however, the liberal concept of a pluralistic society, supported by the overwhelming majority of Jews in Germany throughout the nineteenth century, was unacceptable.[4]

 The term “anti-Semitism” is itself problematic and ultimately manipulative.
 There are two types of anti-Semitism.
 One involves negative opinions of Jews as followers of the religion of Judaism.
-The other, usually referred to as “racial antisemitism,” involves hostility to Jews driven by the belief that they constitute a distinct race, with inherent negative traits that are in-born.[4]
-The term “antisemitic” was first employed in 1860 by the Austrian Jewish scholar Moritz Steinschneider (1816 – 1907) to criticize the false ideas of the French philosopher Ernest Renan (1823 – 1892) about how “Semitic races” were inferior to “Aryan races.”[5]
+The other, usually referred to as “racial antisemitism,” involves hostility to Jews driven by the belief that they constitute a distinct race, with inherent negative traits that are in-born.[5]
+The term “antisemitic” was first employed in 1860 by the Austrian Jewish scholar Moritz Steinschneider (1816 – 1907) to criticize the false ideas of the French philosopher Ernest Renan (1823 – 1892) about how “Semitic races” were inferior to “Aryan races.”[6]
+Steinschneider was born in the town of Prossnitz, Moravia, to a Sabbatian family, and was acquainted with Leopold Zunz and Abraham Geiger of the Hamburg Temple.[7]

 The Zionist rejection of the liberal and assimilationist orientation of the majority of central and west European Jews was firmly rooted in the conviction that the Jews constituted a separate race.[8]
 The Zionists drew on the same well-spring of racist ideas as the pan-German and völkisch movements.
 Even the ideas of Joseph Arthur de Gobineau were enthusiastically received by a few German Zionists before World War I. In 1902, the Zionist newspaper Die Welt, founded by Herzl in 1897, accepted Gobineau’s theories on racial degeneration and the desirability of maintaining racial purity, noting that Gobineau had shared his admiration for the Jews as a strong people who believed in the necessity of maintaining its own racial purity.
 Elias Auerbach (1882 – 1971) and Ignaz Zollschan (1877 – 1948), central European Zionists during the years before World War I, went so far as to praise much of the racial philosophy of Houston Stewart Chamberlain, Wagner’s son-in-law, who would become highly influential in the pan-Germanic Völkisch movements of the early twentieth century.[9]